The dual action polisher is often referred to as a “DA”. “DA” is simply an acronym for “Dual Action” and is much quicker and easier to say.

-Until you actually know what everything does, which polishes are best and which pads you should use, it’s a good idea to buy an all in one polishing kit.
+Until you know what everything does, which polishes are best, and which pads you should use, it’s a good idea to buy an all-in-one polishing kit.

 Doing this will ensure that you have the right pads and equipment and can start polishing your car right away.

-Finally, you may want to consider whether you’ll be able to get use out of it or be able to resell it for good money once you upgrade.
+Finally, you may want to consider whether you’ll be able to get used out of it or be able to resell it for good money once you upgrade.

 I think that keeping your first DA polisher around is always a good idea, while you’ll probably not use it, it’s always good to have a backup just-in-case.